I wish to call for a walk-through vote.

 Wait a moment.

-Senator Buttimer can respond.
-Is he suggesting that the Council of Europe-----
+You can respond.
+Are you suggesting that the Council of Europe-----

 Senator McDowell must address his remarks through the Chair, as he knows.